 Formation of Complexes

-Actinides are better complexing agents than lanthanides due to the smaller size but higher nuclear charge.
+Actinides are better complexing agents than lanthanides due to their smaller size but higher nuclear charge.
 They can form Pπ – complexes as well.

 The degree of complexion decreases in the order M4+ > MO22+ > M3+ > MO22+.

 Chemical Reactivity of Actinides

-Because of the lower ionization energy, actinides are electropositive than lanthanides and most reactive.
-They react with hot water.
-React with oxidizing agents and form a passive coating.
-Form halides and hydrides.
+Because of the lower ionization energy, actinides are more electropositive than lanthanides and most reactive.
+They react with hot water and react with oxidizing agents and form a passive coating, forming halides and hydrides.
 Actinides are strong reducing agents.

 Physical Properties of Actinides

 Density of Actinides: All actinides except thorium and americium have very high densities.

 Magnetic Properties of Actinides: All actinides are paramagnetic in nature, which depends on the presence of unpaired electrons.
 The orbital angular moment is quenched because of the shielding of 5f electrons so that the observed magnetic moment is less than the calculated.